OUR TIPS FOR SAVING MONEY THIS SUMMER

 WHEN TO SHIFT AND SAVE

-Maximize your summer savings potential by shifting your energy use away from higher-priced hours.
-During summer, higher-priced hours are 1 p.m. to 5 p.m.
+Increase your savings potential by shifting your energy use away from higher-priced hours.
+During summer, prices are typically highest on weekdays from 1 p.m. to 5 p.m.
 It’s as simple as running your dishwasher, using air conditioning, and doing laundry when prices are lower.

 HOW DO YOU COOL YOUR HOME?

-Pre-cooling your home is a big savings opportunity.
+Pre-cooling your home is your biggest savings opportunity.
+It’s simple and easy.
 Lower your thermostat during the night and early morning and set it to a higher temperature during the afternoon.

-This will help keep your home cool the following day, so you won’t need to run your air conditioner when energy prices are typically higher.
+This will help keep your home cool throughout the day, reducing the need to run your air conditioner when prices are typically higher.

-Set your ceiling fans to spin counter-clockwise in the summer so that cool air is pushed down for a cooling effect.
+Set your ceiling fans to spin counterclockwise in the summer so that air is pushed down for a cooling effect.

 Don’t forget to close window treatments and blinds during the day to keep the sun from heating your home.
 Open windows at night for cool, fresh air.

-Close window treatments during the day so your home will retain this cool air while you’re out and you won’t need to run your air conditioner when energy prices are typically higher.
+Close window treatments during the day so your home will retain this cool air and you’ll reduce the need to run your air conditioner when prices are typically higher.

-Dishwashers and clothes dryers not only use a lot of energy but also release unwanted heat when in use.
-To help you keep cool and keep costs low this summer, run your dishwasher overnight and do laundry on the weekend.
+Dishwashers and laundry machines use a lot of energy and release unwanted heat when in use.
+To help you stay cool and keep costs low this summer, run your dishwasher at night and do laundry on the weekend.

-Take advantage of those pleasant summer nights and opt for cooking dinner outside on the grill instead of on your stove or in the oven.
+Take advantage of those beautiful summer nights and opt for cooking outside on the grill instead of using your stove or oven.
 You'll use less energy and keep the excess heat out of your home.